zahiryahya1/GameTrade/README.md

 ## todo (in no particular order)

 - move the google api access to routes/backend. clients doesnt need to see or have access to key.
-- add 'have/want' button for user and update account with a post.
+- add platforms field when searching for games (need to figure out what number maps to what platform)
 - add manage account (delete game, change address, change password)
 - display matches on dashbord
+- need to disable add button if the user already has the game.
 - implement user chat (last)

 ## notes